-All research must meet our quality standards.
+All research must meet our quality standard.

 Use the forms and templates on the following page to provide reporting back to us on your fisheries research contract.

 We run technical working groups as needed to evaluate research and review outcomes.
-These groups follow a peer-review process to ensure the research is accurate.
+These groups follow a peer-review process to ensure that the research is accurate.

-Technical working groups review:
+Fisheries science working groups review: